Applies to partners that have accounts in Nerdio for Azure (NFA) or Nerdio Private Cloud (NPC)

 - How long will it be before the new SSL certificate expires again?

-- The new certificate is valid for two years.
+- The new certificate is valid for one year.
 However, you will not have to go through these steps again in the future since the automation installed by the script that you will run is going to update the SSL certificate in the future before it expires.

 - Is there anything I need to do on my users’ local devices?